5T33Z0/Clover-Crate/Update_Clover/README.md

 >**Applicable to**: Clover r5123 to r5140+ (UEFI only)

 ## Why Upgrade?
-Clover's previous `AptioMemoryFixes` are incapable of booting/installiung macOS 11 and newer.
+Clover's previous `AptioMemoryFixes` are incapable of booting/installing macOS 11 and newer.
 Therefore, OpenCore's Memory Fixes (`OpenRuntime.efi`) have been integrated to keep Clover relevant.
 Since Clover r5126, Aptio Memory fixes are obsolete and no longer supported, so an upgrade to the latest Clover version is mandatory in order to be able to install and boot macOS 11 and newer.

 ## Who is this Guide for?
 This guide is for everyone trying to upgrade to the latest revision of Clover, so they can install and run macOS Big Sur and newer on their machines.
-When updating Clover, there are several obstactles along the way, such as removing old memory fixes, drivers and picking the correct settings for newly added "Quirks" section of the `config.plist`.
+When updating Clover, there are several obstacles along the way, such as removing old memory fixes, drivers and picking the correct settings for newly added "Quirks" section of the `config.plist`.
 Users who don't want to run macOS Big Sur or newer on there systems don't need to update Clover – although you could, according to the [documnetation](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2751618): "New Clover will understand old config.plist.
 You may not change it."

 ## Problem Description
 If you just update your existing "old" Clover EFI by installing the latest `Clover.pkg` like you used to, this will most likely result in an inoperable bootloader due to missing boot parameters in the `config.plist` as well as residual files from the "old" Clover version which need to be removed first.

 <details>
-<summary><strong>Backgound: Obsolete Drivers and Kext issues </strong></summary>
+<summary><strong>Background: Obsolete Drivers and Kext issues </strong></summary>

 ## Obsolete drivers and avoiding kext conflicts
 In order to avoid the dilemma of your system not booting, you have to clean up your old EFI folder before upgrading to macOS 11+.